 - AdventHealth

-While outdoor barbecues and social gatherings are meant to be fun for the whole family, they can quickly take a turn for the worst if you aren’t careful with your food safety: Mixing many picnic foods with the intense summer heat can be a recipe for disaster.
+While outdoor barbecues and social gatherings are meant to be fun for the whole family, they can quickly take a turn for the worse if you aren’t careful with your food safety.
+Mixing many picnic foods with the intense summer heat can be a recipe for disaster.

-Learning more about food poisoning and how to prevent it will help you protect your family from uncomfortable symptoms.
-Here’s what you need to know.
+Read on to learn how to prevent food poisoning and how you can protect your family from uncomfortable symptoms.

 How Can I Prevent Food Poisoning?